Project-Prism/Prism-OS/CONTRIBUTING.md

 <h3>Spacing & Formatting</h3>

-All functions, Local and Global Vriables, and Namespaces Must be Capitalized With The 'PasCal' Naming Convention, And Spelled Properly.
-They
-Must Contain Profesional and Easy to Read Names, Usualy They Should Describe what the Function
-Does if Possible.
+All functions, local and global variables, and namespaces must be capitalized with the 'PascalCase' naming Convention, and spelled properly.
+They must contain professional and easy to read names, usually they should describe what the function does, if possible.

-Variables and Usings Should be Clustered Like This, With Descending Length:
+Variables and using statements should be clustered Like this, with descending length:

 <img width="50%" alt="image" src="https://user-images.githubusercontent.com/76945439/220503038-eaef1550-a073-416f-980d-863715445ee3.png">

-> There shall not be more than one class/struct/enum or namespace in the same file.
+There shall also not be more than one class/struct/enum or namespace in the same file.

 <hr/>

-Keep all code as simple as possible and make sure it's understandable
+Keep all code as simple as possible and make sure all code is understandable.

 <hr/>

 <h3>Bundling</h3>

-If a class has more than one type of data, use #region tags like so:
+If a class has more than one type of data, use `#region` tags like so:

 <img width="50%" alt="image" src="https://user-images.githubusercontent.com/76945439/220502977-54f45a7f-5947-41a4-ac68-18a73f631a7c.png">